xwmx/nb/README.md

                   to a Markdown note.
   --to-title      Set the filename to the note title, lowercased with spaces
                   and disallowed filename characters replaced with underscores.
+  --to-todo       Preserve the existing filename and replace the extension
+                  with ".todo.md" to convert the note to a todo.

 Description:
   Move or rename a note.
 Move the note to <path> or change the file type.
   When the file extension is omitted, the existing extension is used.
   When only a file extension is specified, only the extension will be updated.

-  `nb move` and `nb rename` are aliases and can be used interchangably.
+  `nb move` and `nb rename` are aliases and can be used interchangeably.

 See Also:
   nb help delete